allanrenucci/collection-strawman/documentation/DESIGN.md

 a view of the result and then convert this view to the target collection.
 If the target collection is a strict collection, then we just evaluate the view.
-If the target collection is a lazy collection, then the conversion operation does not evaluate the elements of the view and everything works as expected.
+If the target collection is a lazy collection, then the conversion operation does not evaluate the elements of the view (so that laziness is preserved).

 In other words, the second approach makes it possible to define default implementations that work for both strict and lazy collections.